-Increasing achievement levels is a major component of the LPS Strategic Plan.
+Increasing achievement and growth are major components of the LPS Strategic Plan.
 The district has made a commitment to Professional Learning Communities (PLCs); to a Universal Literacy Framework (ULF), which includes Inspired Writing; to science, technology, engineering, and math (STEM) education; and to the implementation of the Colorado Academic Standards.
 All of this is working to increase equity of experience and to raise standards across all grade levels and in every content area.
 Strengthening Tier I, or universal instruction, is key to improving student achievement.
 Toward this end, co-teaching has been implemented with English language learners and some special education classes.
-Providing solid Tiers II and III interventions is another on-going mission of the district plan to improve achievement.
+Providing solid Tiers II and III interventions is another ongoing mission of the district plan to improve achievement.

-A commitment to data is behind each initiative, and on-going data training is another key component of the overall plan.
+A commitment to data is behind each initiative, and ongoing data training is another key component of the overall plan.
 Our Annual Report reflects this commitment.
 The LPS commitment to using 21st Century tools is also reflected in our professional development plan and ULF.
-The Educational Technology and Information Literacy (ET IL) plan and the District School Improvement plan were written as sister documents, one building off of the other.
 Collaboration paves the way to success in the 21st Century.

-The following summarizes student achievement data which the district continues monitoring and reporting:
+The following summarizes student achievement data, which the district continues to monitor and report.

 - Attendance rates.
 Certification of attendance rates is completed at the conclusion of each fiscal year.
-The 2013-2014 average pupil attendance rate per Colorado Department of Education was 95.47 percent.
+The 2014-2015 average pupil attendance rate per Colorado Department of Education was 95.29 percent.
 LPS has maintained an average attendance rate of at least 93.0 percent for the past ten years.
 Schools continue to monitor the attendance rate and work with individual students and their families where attendance problems exist. - Graduation rate.
 LPS high schools have a graduation rate that is consistently higher than the Colorado average.
-The 2014 graduation rate for the district was 90.7 percent.
+The 2015 graduation rate for the district was 89.7 percent.
 High schools continue to set goals to achieve continuous improvement in the graduation rate.
 In addition, all schools continue to help students take responsibility for their personal academic success. - Student achievement.
 The standardized test scores of LPS students continue to surpass both the Colorado and national averages.
-LPS ranks at the top in 17 of the 27 areas (all grades and all subjects tested) compared to other Denver metropolitan area school districts.
-LPS ranked in the top three in all 27 areas tested in 2013-2014.
-Test results are presented beginning on page 154.
+LPS students continue to outscore the state by double digits in all grades and content areas tested.
+LPS students with disabilities and students in poverty also out-performed the state in all grades and content areas tested.
+Test results are presented beginning on page 170.